-We classify all of our debt securities as available-for-sale based on our investment strategy for the securities.
-Generally, we recognize periodic changes in the difference between fair value and amortized cost in Unrealized gains (losses) on available-for-sale securities and other in our Consolidated Statements of Comprehensive Income (Loss).
-Realized gains and losses upon sales of debt securities are reclassified from other comprehensive income (loss) and recognized on the trade date in Gains (losses) on investments, net in our Consolidated Statements of Operations.
+We classify all of our debt securities as available for sale based on our investment strategy for the securities.
+Generally, we recognize periodic changes in the difference between fair value and amortized cost in Unrealized gains on available-for-sale securities and other in our Consolidated Statements of Operations and Comprehensive Income (Loss).
+Realized gains and losses upon sales of debt securities are reclassified from other comprehensive income (loss) and recognized on the trade date in Gains and losses on investments, net in our Consolidated Statements of Operations and Comprehensive Income (Loss).
 We use the FIFO method to determine the cost basis on sales of debt securities.
-Interest income from debt securities is reported in Interest income in our Consolidated Statements of Operations.
+Interest income from debt securities is reported in Interest income in our Consolidated Statements of Operations and Comprehensive Income (Loss).
 We could realize proceeds from certain investments prior to their contractual maturity if we sell these securities before such maturity.

 We evaluate our available-for-sale debt securities portfolio periodically to determine whether declines in the fair value of these securities are other-than-temporary.
 Our evaluation considers, among other things, the length of time and the extent to which the fair value of such security has been lower than amortized cost, market and company-specific factors related to the security and our intent and ability to hold the investment to maturity or when it recovers its value.
 We generally consider a decline to be other-than-temporary when: (i) we intend to sell the security, (ii) it is more likely than not that we will be required to sell the security before maturity or when it recovers its value, or (iii) we do not expect to recover the amortized cost of the security at maturity.
-Declines in the fair value of available-for-sale debt securities that are determined to be other-than-temporary are reclassified from other comprehensive income (loss) and recognized in Net income (loss) in our Consolidated Statements of Operations, thus establishing a new cost basis for the investment.
+Declines in the fair value of available-for-sale debt securities that are determined to be other-than-temporary are reclassified from other comprehensive income (loss) and recognized in Net income, in our Consolidated Statements of Operations and Comprehensive Income (Loss), thus establishing a new cost basis for the investment.

-From time to time we make strategic investments in corporate debt securities.
-Generally, we elect to account for these debt securities using the fair value option because it results in consistency in accounting for unrealized gains and losses for all securities in our portfolio of strategic investments.
-When we elect the fair value option for investments in debt securities, we recognize periodic changes in fair value of these securities in Gains (losses) on investments, net in our Consolidated Statements of Operations.
-Interest income from these securities is reported in Interest income in our Consolidated Statements of Operations.
+Additionally, from time to time we make strategic investments in corporate debt securities.
+We may elect to account for these investments using the fair value option when it reduces accounting complexity.
+When we have made this election, we recognize periodic changes in fair value of these investments in Gains (losses) on investments, net in our Consolidated Statements of Operations and Comprehensive Income (Loss).
+Interest income from these securities is reported in Interest income in our Consolidated Statements of Operations and Comprehensive Income (Loss).